oveee92/oveee92.github.io/docs/bash_hotkeys.md

 - completes environment variable names
 - completes commands and command arguments (if this doesn't work, make sure you have the bash-completion package installed).
-- hints at availably command arguments (note that it might not be 100% accurate or complete, it depends on the content of the bash-completion script for the specific command)
+- hints at available command arguments (note that it might not be 100% accurate or complete, it depends on the content of the bash-completion script for the specific command)

 !!! tip